Lawyers for Criminal and Regulatory Trials

-If a Defendant is being prosecuted for several offences, a Defendant may plead guilty to some offences and not guilty to other offences, in such circumstance it will usually be necessary for a trial to take place in respect of the offences the Defendant pleaded not guilty.
+If a Defendant is being prosecuted for several offences, a Defendant may plead guilty to some offences and not guilty to others.
+In such circumstance, it will usually be necessary for a trial to take place in respect of what the Defendant pleaded not guilty.

 How is a decision made at trial?

 If a matter is progressing to trial, this would usually mean that the Defendant denies the allegation placed against him/her by the prosecution.
 The onus will be upon the prosecuting authority (CPS/police/HSE) to prove (beyond all reasonable doubt in Criminal prosecutions) that the offence has been committed.

 The Court will hear evidence from the Prosecution and Defence.
 Evidence will usually be heard in the form of oral testimony from witnesses, expert witnesses, video evidence and photographic evidence.
 The prosecution lawyer will seek to undermine evidence adduced by the Defence and the Defence lawyer will seek to identify weaknesses in the prosecution evidence/case.